You’ve probably already seen the movie ‘300’ and have a certain image of what Sparta was like in Greek antiquity.

 The law also stipulated that every citizen would be responsible not only for his own children but also for the children of the entire city.
 In this way, everyone was responsible for their upbringing.

-The crypto was another institution in shaping the teenager into tomorrow's warrior.
-Its characteristics were the isolation of groups of teenagers, the life in the wild, the hunting that many times had as victims helots and in general the survival beyond rules and order.
+Crypto was another institution in shaping teenagers into tomorrow's warriors.
+Its characteristics were the isolation of groups of teenagers, the life in the wild, the hunting that many times had as victims helots, and in general, the survival beyond rules and order.

 The crypt has no weapons, lives in the mountains, has a field of action at night, feeds on what he finds, and embodies the warrior who can face any danger.